Titanic Belfast Experience

 – only 209 out of over 1500!

 Out of the interactive stations the one I found most addictive was the "Myths and Legends" one.
 Here you can go through a list of questions and have to decide which of the given myths were true or false.
 I scored a decent quota of three quarters of the correct answers, but still got some questions wrong to my surprise.
 It reflects how strong some myths about Titanic are.
-For instance: I learned, through giving the wrong answer at first, that it hadn't actually been claimed by the designers and the White Star Line that Titanic was "unsinkable".
-They had used that word, but with little qualifiers such as "practically".
+For instance: I learned that it hadn't actually been claimed by the designers and the White Star Line that Titanic was "unsinkable", as many people seem to believe (including, previously myself).
 Some myths stem from the fictionalized accounts in the films, of course.
 For instance the claim that Titanic was trying to break a transatlantic speed record.
-It couldn't have, because it was designed for luxury not speed – the contemporary competitors of the Cunard Line had several knots higher service speed capabilities.
+It couldn't have, because it was designed for luxury not speed – the competitors of the Cunard Line at the time had several knots higher service speed capabilities.

-Back in the atrium, a few recent additions were on display when I was there, but I do not know whether they are to remain there permanently.
-There were props and costumes from the Cameron movie, including the dress that actress Kate Winslet wore in the latter part of the film, i.e. the sinking scenes.
+Back in the atrium, a few extra artefacts were on display when I was there in 2012, but these were no longer to be seen when I revisited the museum in 2023.
+They were props and costumes from the 1997 Cameron movie "Titanic", including the dress that actress Kate Winslet wore in the latter part of the film, i.e. the sinking scenes.

 Before you leave Titanic Belfast you could also have a look at the enormous shop.
 Much of what's on sale is a bit on the tacky side, but there are also some interesting books.
 The most space is taken up by what is apparently an exclusive clothing range, which goes beyond the usual T-shirts and baseball caps.

-On balance: I admit that I had been a bit sceptical before I went to this new attraction, but now I've been I have to concede that it did convince me after all.
-Very much so in fact.
+On balance: I admit that I had been a bit sceptical before I went to this museum the first time in 2012, but had to concede that it did convince me after all.
 OK, some of the multimedia is a bit heavy-handed, and there are details that were not so good, but that is grossly outweighed by the truly impressive bits, including some of the CGI (it almost pains me to admit that – as in movies I am not a fan of CGI at all).
 This is what a modern museum design can do when done properly.
 Hats off.

 in the middle of the redevelopment area of Queen's Island in the harbour of Belfast